Our Concept of a Structural Equation Model

 The optimizer part aka SemOptimizer

-connecting to the NLopt.jl backend.
-For more information about the available options see also the tutorials about Using Optim.jl and Using NLopt.jl, as well as Constrained optimization.
+connecting to ProximalAlgorithms.jl.
+For more information about the available options see also the tutorials about Using Optim.jl and Using NLopt.jl, as well as Constrained optimization and Regularization .

 What to do next

-You now have an understanding about our representation of structural equation models.
+You now have an understanding of our representation of structural equation models.

 To learn more about how to use the package, you may visit the remaining tutorials.